GenerativeGig/opensessionclub/README.md

 ## Purpose

 Create a space for learning about anything with others.
-(It is fine if no one makes it.
-You still have to space to learn in your own way.)

 I have a burning need to learn and it is a lot more fun with others and with interesting topics.